dickrnn/dickrnn.github.io/README.md

 <a href="https://dickrnn.github.io/"><img width="100%" src="card/dick_card_rect.png"></img></a>

-This project is a fork of [sketch-rnn-js](https://github.com/tensorflow/magenta-demos/tree/master/sketch-rnn-js/README.md) demos, but customized for dicks, based on the original [sketch-rnn demo](https://magenta.tensorflow.org/assets/sketch_rnn_demo/index.html).
+This project is based on the original [sketch-rnn demo](https://magenta.tensorflow.org/assets/sketch_rnn_demo/index.html), and is a fork of [sketch-rnn-js](https://github.com/tensorflow/magenta-demos/tree/master/sketch-rnn-js/README.md), but customized for dicks.

 The methodology is described in this paper: https://arxiv.org/abs/1704.03477